corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-## Network parameters and Network map service
+## Network parameters and Network Map service commands

-You can use the CLI to perform the following tasks in network parameters and network map services:
+You can use the CLI to perform the following tasks in network parameters and Network Map services:

 * Get network parameters.
 * Update network parameters.
-* Get the current network map configuration.
+* Get the current Network Map configuration.
 * Get the label data for a subzone.
-* Update the configuation of a Network map.
+* Update the configuration of a Network Map.
-* Set the address of a Network map.
+* Set the address of a Network Map.
-* Update the labels for a Network map.
+* Update the labels for a Network Map.
-* Check the connection status of the Network map service.
+* Check the connection status of the Network Map service.
-* Get the current Network map data.
+* Get the current Network Map data.
 * See a list of available node information.
-* Upload new node information to a Network map.
+* Upload new node information to a Network Map.

 ### Get network parameters